-Learn more about Camp Paivika.
+Learn more about Camp Paivika, our camp for people with disabilities.
 Watch our video.

 Looking for a camp resource for kids and adults with special needs?
 Do you need a respite from the challenges of caring for a loved one with a disability?
 Special needs Camp Paivika in Southern California is one of the first fully accessible camps in the United States.
 AbilityFirst’s Camp Paivika in the San Bernardino National Forest, just outside Los Angeles and near Big Bear, offers summer and winter overnight camp programs for kids and adults with mild to severe developmental and physical disabilities, such as autism, ADHD, cerebral palsy, Down syndrome and epilepsy.
 Programs and activities include horseback riding, adaptive sports, swimming, cookouts and campfires, arts and crafts, and nature hikes, as well as fine arts, all in a safe and nurturing environment.
 Watch the Camp Paivika video and read our brochure to see and hear how camping has changed and enhanced the lives of special needs individuals of all ages.